lopezrodolfo/Hurricane-Tracker/README.md

 - Color-codes hurricane intensity based on the Saffir-Simpson scale
 - Displays hurricane category numbers along the path

+## Dependencies

+- Python 3.x
+- Turtle graphics library (included in Python standard library)

 ## Usage

 1. Ensure you have Python installed on your system.
-2. Place the `hurricane_tracker.py` file and the `atlantic-basin.gif` image in the same directory.
+2. Place the `hurricane_tracker.py` file, the `atlantic-basin.gif` image, and the `hurricane.gif` image in the same directory.
 3. Run the program:

    ```